-There is preliminary evidence to suggest that children are far more accepting and encouraging of the transformations that their parents and grandparents are choosing than other family members.
-In this regard, Rewha, a young man, comments:
+In our study that is currently in progress, there is preliminary evidence to suggest that children are far more accepting and encouraging of the transformations their parents and grandparents are choosing, than other family members.
+In this regard, Rewha, a young man, comments

 Their reaction was one of just complete, straight away not even go near it.
 It was not even, Wow!
 It was, Oh, how's it going?
 Turn away and talk to you.
-They just won't look at you in the face anymore.
+They just won't look at you in the face anymore [Rewha].

-The level of acknowledgement or the lack of it could also suggest non-acceptance as well.
-A notion supported by Rewha and other wearers is that some viewers found it difficult to voice their disapproval.
+An interesting observation is that the level of acknowledgement or the lack of it could also suggest non-acceptance as well.
+A notion supported by Rewha and other wearers in that some viewers found it difficult to voice their disapproval.

 Not all responses are negative; and this appears to be less prevalent as the number of people reclaiming and wearing moko with pride increases.
 There is now a growing sense of celebration, renewal and increasing strength within communities.
 Putaringa reflects upon the acceptance shown by his elders and the comfort he feels.

-'A lot of kaumatua that I don't know, they will say, pai ki ahau!
-[That's fine with me]'.
-Tiwhana reports that others have said to him: 'Far ... too much!
-Can't wait to get my one!'.
-Both Putaringa and Tiwhana are encouraged by these words as the art form continues to revitalize itself.
-For wearers in general, such comments reflect the ultimate accolade, a genuine and enthusiastic affirmation.
+A lot of kaumatua that I don't know, they will say, pai ki ahau!
+(That's fine with me) [Putaringa].

+Tiwhana reports that others have said to him:

+Far...too much!
+Can't wait to get my one!
+[Tiwhana].

+Both Putaringa and Tiwhana are encouraged by these words as the art form continues to revitalise itself.
+For wearers in general such comments reflect the ultimate accolade, a genuine and enthusiastic affirmation.